Making a Payment

 has the formatakpxxxxxxxxx

-and can be found in the payment response (see example response).
+and can be found in the payment response (see example response above).

 Akahu follows the principle of least privilege when it comes to making payments.
 Where possible, we will apply restrictions to payments initiated by your app to protect users against compromise of your Akahu API credentials.